chriss3008/TMDB/README.md

 ##  🕵About

 This project copies a few functionalities of [**The Movie Database**](https://www.themoviedb.org/) using its own [**API**](https://developers.themoviedb.org/3/).
 Users can see the most popular movies and tv shows on that day and can also see more details about titles and the cast by clicking on them.
+The site is responsive and was tested on both mobile and desktop.

 ---